Pet Movement Legislation

 Number of Pets Allowed

-For non-commercial purposes, up to two pets per owner are allowed.
-If traveling with more than two pets, additional documentation or permits may be required.
+For non-commercial travel, up to two pets per owner are permitted.
+More than two animals may require additional procedures.

 Transport Conditions